accesscode-2-1/donut/unit-0/week-8.md

 * Date: April 25, 2015
 * Attendants: Sarah Kim, Marbella Vidals, Elvis Boves Team Leader: John Gomez
-* Think piece: How to impress an interviewer Elvis
+* Think piece: Power of Yet

 ### Retrospective

 **Elvis Boves**
 * This week's medium post:
-* Last week’s goal:
+* Last week’s goal: Learn how to work a button in android.
 * What went well (what goals did you meet?)?
-Found some useful android videos.
+Still working on it
 * What could have gone better?
-Have more time to practice previous home works.
+More practice, more time
 * What is your goal for next week?
-Learn how to work a button in android.
+Try to understand interfaces, generics and android
 * What do you need help with?
-Connecting elements in android.
+Generics and Interfaces

 **John**
 * This week's medium post:
-* Last week’s goal: Get done previous week’s goals.
+* Last week’s goal: Learn how to work the android studio interface
 * What went well (what goals did you meet?)
-I feel a lot more comfortable with the material.
-I learned more about java and adroid.
+Learned how to navigate  through Android Studio interface
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?) aproaching new adroid subjects.
+How?)?
+I wish I could have finished my text based game and implemented more funtionality.
 * What is your goal for next week?
-Learn how to work the android studio interface
+Construct a full functioning app on my own
-* What do you need help with? (peers sign up to help if they can) android workflow
+* What do you need help with? (peers sign up to help if they can) Understanding intents (explicit v. implicit)

 **Marbella**
-* This week's medium post:
+* This week's medium post: https://medium.com/@Vidals047M/don-t-panic-breatheeee-140f4634492b
-* Last week’s goal: Review classes and objects
+* Last week’s goal: Do more prework on android. review class concepts
-* What went well (what goals did you meet?)
-Passed aseesment.
+* What went well (what goals did you meet?)?
+Managed to run the Hello World app on my phone and understand Andriod Studio project structure
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
-Running my android app on my phone did not go well.
-Will watch more tutorals and troubleshoot.
+How?)?
+Spend more time on OOP and Generics.
 * What is your goal for next week?
-Do more prework on android. review class concepts
+Review OOP and do more practice problems
-* What do you need help with? (peers sign up to help if they can)troubleshooting in android. getting comfortable with the interface.
+* What do you need help with? (peers sign up to help if they can)?
+Troubleshooting in android and OOP.

 **Sarah Kim**
 * This week's medium post:
-* Last week’s goal: To keep getting better with the pseudocoding, to comprehend what code I should implement .
+* Last week’s goal: Get andoid down!!!
-* What went well (what goals did you meet?): I am getting better on it, understanding the logic more.
-Did well in the asessment.
+* What went well (what goals did you meet?): I was unable to complete in-class assignment
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-The time it takes to complete assignments.
+Asked questions and attended office hours.
 * What is your goal for next week?
-Get andoid down!!!
+Have a more comprehensive understnding of interfaces, and oop and complete my assignments.
-* What do you need help with? (peers sign up to help if they can) killing it at adroid.
+* What do you need help with? (peers sign up to help if they can)?
+Understanding android

 Allison
 * This week's medium post:
-* Last week’s goal: Same as last week but also reviewing JAVA.
+* Last week’s goal: Getting comfortable with Android studio.
-* What went well (what goals did you meet?): Feel more comfortable with Java.
-Improved on reassessment.
+* What went well (what goals did you meet?): Gained more exposure of android studio in class but as Carol Dweck says "not yet".
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
-Need more work on the more advanced topics of Java.
-Was focusing on the basics to feel more comfortable in the assessment.
+How?)?
+On Thursday's class there wasn't time to get to the Android problem because we were still working on the JAVA problem.
 * What is your goal for next week?
 Getting comfortable with Android studio.
-* What do you need help with? (peers sign up to help if they can) Tethering device to android studio.
-Sarah volunteers.
+* What do you need help with? (peers sign up to help if they can) Android Studio

 ### Think piece discussion (team leader has prepared answers and guides discussion)

-* What are 2 things you took from this think piece? *Defining our strenghts gives us a better understanding of where we stand professionally. *Knowing them can help us work on our weaknesses.
+* What are 2 things you took from this think piece?
-*
+  * It made you re-evaluate how you face and cope challenges.
+We also learned that the learning curve involves small progressive steps to achieve that goal and its the effort you put into it in achieving it.
+Also, makes us reflect on how we give feedback, it should be postivie.

 *How does this think piece relate to access code?
 Having a clear idea of where you stand can help you understand what you need to work on.
-Accesscode challenges us to notice our own weaknesses and use our strenghts to help each other and ourselves as we move through the porogram.
-Preparing for an interview is just one aspect of preparing yourself as a person in terms of the qualities innate to us that can be helpful to others.
-Which is what an employer looks for.
-The person with the skills necessary to move the company forward.
-*
+  * This week at Access Code was rough and we were introduced to a new challenging topic, Android Development.
+We need to be optismism and try to have a growth mind set.

 ### TODOs

 * Learn more each day about both java and android.